 - 1 Touch the desired option to enable it: - Operator Entry - None: The meter can be used without operator login. - Prompt or Prompt (numeric only): Operator login is required.
 The Operator ID can be entered manually via keypad or via barcode scanner. - Scan only: Operator login is required.
-Entry of ID via barcode scanner only. - Operator Validation - None: The operator ID can have any length. - Length: The operator ID must be a specified length (up to 20 characters).
-Enter the minimum and maximum lengths after selecting this option. - List: The operator ID must be on a list received from the DMS. - List with password: The operator ID must be on a list received from the data management system (DMS).
-Additionally, a password must be entered. - 2 Touch 🖌 to save the settings.
-If the Length option is enabled, enter the desired numbers, or: - 3 Touch ( ) to exit this menu without saving any changes.
+Entry of ID via barcode scanner only. - Operator Validation - None: The operator ID can have any length (up to 20 characters). - Length: The operator ID must be a specified length (up to 20 characters).
+Enter the minimum and maximum lengths after selecting this option. - List: The operator ID must be on a list received from the data management system (DMS). - List with password: The operator ID must be on a list received from the data management system (DMS).
+Additionally, a password must be entered. - Touch to save the settings.
+If the Length option is enabled, enter the desired numbers, or touch to exit this menu without saving any changes.